Imagined Environments: The Making of the Borderlands

 Nuestra América: A Literary History of the Anthropocene

-While my first book shows how imagined environments have shaped and been shaped by the borderlands, my second book will advance a new account of the Anthropocene—the geological epoch in which human societies have a dominant and even determining influence on our nonhuman environments.
+While my first book focuses on the borderlands since 1848, my second advances a new account of the Anthropocene—the geological epoch in which human societies have a dominant and even determining influence on our nonhuman environments.
 Climate scientists still disagree about the Anthropocene’s starting date, but they all see the significance of 1492, when Europeans began both a genocide against Native North and South Americans and a trade in enslaved Africans, which together fueled the rise of carbon-intensive capitalism.
-Much as scientists analyze the Anthropocene’s material traces, Nuestra América will wrestle with its cultural causes and consequences, exploring how the epoch has taken shape through four processes: exploración (exploration), extracción (extraction), cultivación (cultivation), and electrificación (electrification).
-Cognates in Spanish, English, and other colonial languages, these processes have sustained and been sustained by some of our most prestigious literature.
-However, they have always been confronted with alternative cultural practices—with texts, images, and other media for surviving on (without necessarily saving) our precarious planet.
+Much as scientists analyze the Anthropocene’s material traces, Nuestra América wrestles with its cultural causes and consequences, examining how the epoch has taken shape through four processes: exploration, extraction, cultivation, and electrification.
+Cognates in English, Spanish, French, and other colonial languages, these processes have sustained and been sustained by some of our most prestigious literature and art.
+However, the processes have always been confronted with alternative cultural practices—with texts, images, and other media for surviving on (without necessarily saving) our planet.
+By lingering in this tension, Nuestra América revises both literary-critical and geological approaches to periodization.
+Most concretely, I show how those now labeled “Latinx” register five centuries of socio-ecological struggle among Indigenous Peoples, Spanish-speaking settlers, English-speaking settlers, and others.
+More broadly, I argue that what ancient Greeks termed “Anthropos” exhibits an epochal contradiction: that it is only by producing and policing all-too-human differences that have we attained such terrible power over our more-than-human planet.